ovanov/fileconv/README.md

 The program 'walks' through any directory structure and places all the files in a single folder that was specified in the --output flag.

-Depending on your directory structure and the amount of files, the process can take up some time.
-With 1000 directories, 15'000 files to process, from which 800 are MS Office conversions, the program needs 2 minutes and 30 seconds to finish.
+Depending on your directory structure, the amount of files and your CPU, the process can take some time.
+With 1000 directories, 15'000 files to process, from which 800 are MS Office conversions, the program needs about 2 minutes and 30 seconds to finish.
 To not let you worry, we have implemented a progress bar that looks like this while running:

     5%|██████▌                                                             | 55/1003 [00:08<01:23, 11.38it/s]

 This tool was based on the excellent [tqdm](https://github.com/tqdm/tqdm) library.

-### Errors
+### :bug: Common errors

 The program has one weakness regarding its running time.
 The pywin32 library has to 'open' the according MS programs in the background in order to properly convert the files.
 This process is prone to an error, *if the program is interrupted while running*, i.e. by pressing **CTRL + C**.
 In this case, fileconv will prompt an error the next time it converts a MS file type, because the background process has not been closed.
 To prevent this, one can open a *terminal* and type the following commands: